Jayville, New York: Mine layout

-Most Recent Prospecting
+Most recent prospecting

 When Lump ore was at a premium, just before WWII, the Jayville property seemed promising enough to warrant exploration.
 Accordingly, in 1941 the Jones & Laughlin Steel Corp made geologic, dip-needle and Hotchkiss superdip surveys of the area on a scale of 1:600 and drilled eight inclined holes whole total length was 2,366 feet.
 Most of the diamond-drill holes were 200 to 250 feet deep, but several were 350 to 450 deep.
 As a result of this exploration, the company concluded that the property was of little interest as a potential producer of lump ore.

 In the winter of 1947, USGS performed a study on the Jayville mines.
-The [USGS] found an unidentifiable metallic mineral in ore from two drill holes at the Jayville [magnetite] deposit.
+The agency found an unidentifiable metallic mineral in ore from two drill holes at the Jayville magnetite deposit.
 The striking optical properties of the unknown set it apart from other metallics that had been investigated mineragraphically.
 It was thought for a while that the unknown might be ilvaite.
 In the spring of 1950, the USGS investigated the unknown.

-Saw Mills
+Saw mills

 In the early 1890s, as mining was starting to be less fruitful as once anticipated, the timber on the land started to attract the attention of investors.
 Throughout the course of the hamlet's history, three separate investment groups operated sawmills in Jayville.